Aamir-raza-1/st2contrib/packs/travis_ci/README.md

 Pack for integration of Travis CI into StackStorm.
 The pack includes the functionality to perform actions on Travis CI through StackStorm.

+##Steps for using the pack

+### Authorizng Travis app
+Assuming that you have git account, now you need to authorize Travis application and grant access to you git authorized applcation.
+Once you are done with that you can use the listed action below.
+You can do that by either going to the url `https://github.com/settings/developers` or you can login to TravisCI using `sign in with github` option from `https://travis-ci.org/`.
+It will ask for permission.
+Click on `Authorize Application` option at the bottom and you are all set to launch the actions

+### Get Git Token
+You need to write your `git` credentials into the config file in the pack. when you add username and password, You need to execute the `get_git_token` action.
+The get_git_token action would acutomatically fetch you git token.
+The token would be written to the config file.
+This token would be used in future request to the Travis CI app

 ## Actions

 ### List Repos